polkadot-js/docs/docs/api-contract/start/install.md

 ## Notes on use

-Be aware that Substrate chains are different, which means that some chains will not have the [Substrate contracts palette](../../substrate/intro.md) installed.
+Be aware that Substrate chains are different, which means that some chains will not have the [FRAME contracts pallet](https://docs.substrate.io/v3/runtime/frame) installed.
 For instance relay chains such as Polkadot does not have this functionality, however may have parachains that do.

-Additionally the contracts palette and [ink!](https://github.com/paritytech/ink) are still evolving.
+Additionally the contracts pallet and [ink!](https://github.com/paritytech/ink) are still evolving.
 With the upgrade from ink! v2 to v3 the ABI structure has changed completely.
 As of the [polkadot-js API v2.2.1](https://github.com/polkadot-js/api/releases/tag/v2.2.1) only ink! v3.0-rc1 and later is supported.
 If you are using an earlier version, this guide will not be useful since the wrapper interfaces have changed in a major may to support the new formats.

-For development purposes it generally is preferred to use a local development network, that way you can swap and purge contracts while developing.
+For development purposes it's generally preferred to use a local development network, that way you can swap and purge contracts while developing.
+Quickest way to get one up and running is downloading the latest [Substrate Contracts Node](https://github.com/paritytech/substrate-contracts-node#download-binary) binary

 ## Basic interfaces

-So we have it installed, you have a development chain running (see the ink! examples for that) and we can jump into actual real-world usage.
+So we have it installed, you have a development chain running and a compiled contract, we can jump into actual real-world usage.
 But before we do, let's take a brief tour through the [base classes and interfaces](basics.md) before we get into using them.